What Is A Pillow Top Mattress & Are They Worth Buying?

 By their very nature, pillow-top mattresses tend to be less expensive than other types of mattresses because their construction is more straight forward.

-While they can technically be made of any material, most pillow-top mattresses are innerspring, which is a more budget-friendly but still comfortable option.
+While pillow tops can technically be made of any material, most pillow-top mattresses are innerspring, which is a more budget-friendly but still comfortable option.

 The pillow top allows for a soft layer on top of firm support.